-Added to Linden Homes being granted full planning permission last November for 56 houses on the former Ecoplants site off Flawforth Lane and a full planning application pending for William Davis Homes to build another major new estate on ‘Land East Of Loughborough Road’ (which RBC has indicated it would approve with up to 190 homes) this takes the grand total up to 588 new houses on our Green Belt.
-Because all but Avant Homes have squeezed on more dwellings than allocated to them in RBC’s Local Plan Part 2 it means that Ruddington is now set to get 63 more houses than the already eye-watering 525 contained in the Government Planning Inspector approved documents.
+Added to Linden Homes being granted full planning permission last November for 56 houses on the former Ecoplants site off Flawforth Lane and a full planning application pending for William Davis Homes to build another major new estate of 180 homes on ‘Land East Of Loughborough Road’ this takes the grand total up to 578 new houses on our Green Belt.
+Because all but Avant Homes have squeezed on more dwellings than allocated to them in RBC’s Local Plan Part 2 it means that Ruddington is now set to get 53 more houses than the already eye-watering 525 contained in the Government Planning Inspector approved documents.

 As RUDDINGTON.info reported earlier this week, there were – and still are – major public concerns about the two Green Belt developments which were rubber-stamped last night.
 It had been anticipated that at least a few modifications to the plans would be possible before final permission would be granted.
 Some campaign groups such as Protect Ruddington and Ruddington Action Group even hoped for a refusal of the Bloor Homes Wilford Road application (19/01287/FUL) on the grounds that flooding issues for existing properties had not been fully addressed and that the quota-busting attempt to cram 167 houses on to land designated for just 130 wouldn’t possibly be allowed.